benfuddled/sheetloaf/README.md

 * Currently, --source-map only allows for embedded source maps.
 A future release will allow for the choice between embedded and external source maps.

-* Allow piping content from stdin to be rendered.
+* Allow piping content from stdin.

 * When an error occurs, emit a stylesheet describing it.

+if no -o arg is provided, this will write to stdout